jamesmontemagno/MyWeather.Forms/README.md

 MyWeather.Forms
 ===================

-This is a small sample application showing how to query OpenWeatherMap.org to gather weather for a current location.
+This is a small sample, somewhat complex, application showing how to query OpenWeatherMap.org to gather weather for a current location.

 Built with C# 6 features, you must be running VS 2015 or Xamarin Studio to compile.